Washington Report on Middle East Affairs, September/October 1993, Page 48

 It began with a book donation to a senior citizens' center in a small town, which led to a war veterans' memorial park dedicated to the heroes of the USS Liberty.
 The story continues with an outreach program to other veterans' organizations, a statewide American Legion draft resolution, and a governor's proclamation of USS Liberty memorial day.

 The book was Paul Findley's They Dare to Speak Out, and the town is Zimmerman, Minnesota, population about 1,600.
-The book donor was anonymous, probably one of many who responded to the Washington Report or Council for the National Interest appeals for library donations.
+The book donor was anonymous, probably one of many who responded to the Washington Report on Middle East Affairs, or Council for the National Interest appeals for library donations.
 The veterans' organization was the Zimmerman American Legion Post, membership now 250.

 The Zimmerman nursing home residents aren't able to do a lot of reading, but one of the regular volunteer visitors, Legionaire Stan Wuolle, a retired professional printer, does.
 He took Paul Findley's book home.
 After reading in Chapter VI an account of the Israeli government's knowing and deliberate attempt to sink this U.S. Navy vessel, Stan told the story to his American Legion post comrades.
 He won their agreement to honor the 34 Americans killed on the USS Liberty, as well as the Zimmerman dead of four American wars, with a memorial park.